quaternionmedia/alfred/docs/edl.md

     A list of clips to render into a finalized video.

-    ??? info "Clip Rendering Order"
+    !!! info "Clip Rendering Order"
         `Clip`s are rendered in the order listed, as a multi-track timeline.

-If multiple clips overlap, the first clip will be rendered on the "**bottom**" of the video stack, and the last clip will be rendered above all others, with any transparencies applied.
+        i.e. the first clip will be rendered on the "**bottom**" of the video stack, and the last clip will be rendered above all others, with any transparencies applied.

 ### `duration`
 : `#!python float`